zerojooon/anonymized/README.md

 ## Installation

-Follow these steps to build FED:
+Follow these steps to build SED:

 ```bash
 mkdir build